treescribe/app-legals/privacy-policy.md

 Provider is an Australian company.
 Provider processes perosnal information in Australia and in the United Kingdom, but may disclose personal information to organisations outside of these countries such as:

 -  cloud storage providers located in the United States; and
+-  cloud storage providers located in Ireland; and
 -  service providers in Germany.

 By registering for the Service, Individuals consent to the disclosure of their Personal Information to international recipients in accordance with this privacy policy.